kreteshq/kretes.dev/tutorial/inserting-into-database.md

 ---
-pos: 14
+pos: 13
-title: 14.
+title: 13.
 Inserting into Database
 description: >
   Persisting tasks on the server via REST API
+images:
+- postgresql.svg
 ---

 # Inserting into Database